MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/troubleshoot-hci-registration.md

 1. Make sure each server has the required internet connectivity to talk to Azure Stack HCI cloud services and other required Azure services like Azure Active Directory, and that it's not being blocked by firewall(s).
 See [Firewall requirements for Azure Stack HCI](../concepts/firewall-requirements.md).

-2. Try running the `Test-AzStackHCIConnection` cmdlet and make sure it succeeds.
+1. Try running the `Invoke-AzStackHciConnectivityValidation` cmdlet from the **AzStackHCI.EnvironmentChecker** module and make sure it succeeds.
 This cmdlet invokes the health endpoint of HCI cloud services to test connectivity.

-3. Look at the hcisvc debug logs on each node listed in the error message.
+1. Look at the hcisvc debug logs on each node listed in the error message.

    - It's OK to have the message **ExecuteWithRetry operation AADTokenFetch failed with retryable error** appear a few times before it either fails with **ExecuteWithRetry operation AADTokenFetch failed after all retries** or **ExecuteWithRetry operation AADTokenFetch succeeded in retry**.
    - If you encounter **ExecuteWithRetry operation AADTokenFetch failed after all retries** in the logs, the system wasn't able to fetch the Azure Active Directory token from the service even after all the retries.
 There will be an associated Azure AD exception that's logged with this message.